11 Times Donald Trump Looked Like He Was Done For

 Just a month after launching what seemed like a quixotic campaign, Trump made the first major misstep that led many, including his then-campaign manager Corey Lewandowski, to believe his bid was over before it really began.

-At a forum in Iowa, he fired back after Arizona Sen. John McCain, his party's presidential nominee in 2008, had begun criticizing Trump's hard-line rhetoric on illegal immigrants and Mexicans that he used to launch his campaign.
+At a forum in Iowa, he fired back after Arizona Sen. John McCain, his party's presidential nominee in 2008, had begun criticizing Trump's hard-line rhetoric on illegal immigrants and Mexicans.
 Trump pulled no punches when asked about McCain, who spent more than five years as a prisoner of war in Vietnam, where he was repeatedly beaten and tortured.

 "He's not a war hero.
-He's a war hero, because he was captured.
+He's a war hero because he was captured.
 I like people who weren't captured," Trump replied glibly.

-Trump, who had received multiple deferments for the draft during Vietnam, never apologized.
+Trump, who received multiple deferments for the draft during Vietnam, never apologized.
 He doubled down, and he came out unscathed.
 In an odd way, his former campaign operatives argue, it lent a degree of authenticity to his candidacy.
 It became a model for the rest of his campaign.

-Months later, Trump maintained he had no regrets for his comments about McCain, though he did later admit he was a "hero."
+Months later, Trump maintained he had no regrets for his comments about McCain, though he did later admit McCain was a "hero."

 "You do things, and you say things.
 And what I said, frankly, is what I said.
-And you know some people like what I said, if you want to know the truth," Trump told radio host Don Imus in May.
+And, you know, some people like what I said, if you want to know the truth," Trump told radio host Don Imus in May.
 "Many people that like what I said.
-You know after I said that, my poll numbers went up 7 points."
+You know, after I said that, my poll numbers went up 7 points."

 2. Trump says he's never asked God for forgiveness